shreya227/LGMVIP-Shreya/Task 4/README.md

 ### Level:Intermediate

-### Task: Exploratory Data Analysis on Dataset — Terrorism dataset
+### Task: Prediction using Decision Tree  Algorithm

 ### Task Description:
 Created the Decision Tree classifier and visualized it graphically.